What Is the Order of the Arrow?

-Some of you may have Boy Scouts in your families who are in the process of becoming members of the Order of the Arrow.
-Just when you thought you were getting a grasp on Boy Scouts, they threw something new at you!
+Some of you may have Scouts BSA or Venturers in your families who are in the process of becoming members of the Order of the Arrow.
+Just when you thought you were getting a grasp on Scouting, they threw something new at you!

 The Order of the Arrow is Scouting’s national honor society.
 OA members are dedicated to the ideal of “cheerful service”.
 They also encourage other Scouts to participate in camping events.

-To be eligible, Scouts must be First Class rank or higher and have 15 days and nights of camping in the past two years.
+To be eligible, Scouts must be First Class rank or higher.
+Venturers must have earned the Discovery Award.
+Scouts and Venturers must have 15 days and nights of camping in the past two years.
 That must include one long term camp (summer camp), but you cannot count more than one long term camp when counting up nights.
 Members are elected by the members of their Troop – including those who are not OA members.

 Adults can also become members.
 This is less as an honor and more to help the Scouts with the experience.
-I became a member of Shawnee Lodge #51 last year.
-So now, I go on the OA campouts and to events and provide adult leadership to our Scouts who are participating in the organization.
+I became a member of Shawnee Lodge #51 several years ago.
+This enabled me to go on the OA campouts and to events and provide adult leadership to our Scouts who are participating in the organization.

 This is a very worthwhile society.
-If your sons are new members, encourage them to do more than just complete the Ordeal.
+If your sons or daughters are new members, encourage them to do more than just complete the Ordeal.
 They should stay involved and fully participate.
 For those who do, there are further honors, called Brotherhood and Vigil.
-My two older sons and my husband are all Brotherhood members.
+My sons and my husband are all Brotherhood members.

 This Scoutmaster minute would be appropriate as an inspirational thought when OA elections are approaching.